|Corda Network trust root||Document history|

-These steps may be performed in any order that is convenient for the CA and applicant that does not compromise security, but all must be completed before the CA can issue the certificate.
+These steps may be performed in any order that is convenient for the CA and applicants that does not compromise security, but all must be completed before the CA can issue the certificate.

 4.1.1 Who can Submit a Certificate Application?

-A certificate application may be submitted to the CA by the subscriber authorised organisational representative (AOR), or a sponsor/RA on behalf of the subscriber.
+A certificate application may be submitted to the CA by the Subscriber authorized organizational representative (AOR), or a Sponsor/RA on behalf of the Subscriber.

 4.1.2 Enrolment Process and Responsibilities

-The CA retains ultimate discretion over the admission of any subscriber to the network, operating on behalf of the Corda Network Foundation and according to its rules as published at the time.
+The CA retains ultimate discretion over the admission of any Subscriber to the Corda Network, and according to its rules as published at the time.

-The CA is responsible for ensuring that sponsored applications are only accepted from sponsors with whom a valid and current contractual relationship exists with the CA or Corda Network Foundation.
+The CA is responsible for ensuring that Sponsored applications are only accepted from Sponsors with whom a valid and current contractual relationship exists with the CA.

 4.2 Certificate Application Processing

-Information in certificate applications must be verified as accurate before certificates are issued.
+Information in certificate applications must be verified through reasonable measures as accurate before certificates are issued.

 4.2.1 Performing Identification and Authentication Functions